saljoudi/KSA-Covid19-/README.md

 #### Data Visualization:

 Now, we have our final dataframe ready for some analyses.
-First thing I want to see is the comparison between total number of cumulative confirmed cases, the total number of cumulative closed cases & the total number of active cases over time.
+First thing I want to see is the comparison between total number of cumulative confirmed cases, cumulative closed cases & active cases over time.
 Therefore, the best chart to visualize the changes over time is line chart.

  ![](Images/Saudi_Arabia_June_8.jpg)